Provider Manifests

 args: ["--verbose"]For executable source manifests, entrypoint.artifactPath is the packaged

 executable path.
-When object-form build.command is present, Gestalt runs it
+When object-form or list-form build is present, Gestalt runs

-before release packaging and requires the command to produce that file.
-If a
+it before release packaging and requires the command to produce that file and/or

 kind: indexeddb